boris1988/module-product-labels/README.md

  - background for labels can be configured from admin configuration page
  - discount mask can be configured from admin configuration page

+### Requirements
+ - Extension was tested for Magento from ver.
+2.3

 ### Installation
 1. ```sh
    composer require bperevyazko/module-product-label